Glossary of Foundation Repair and Waterproofing Terms

 Relative Humidity (RH)

-The percentage of moisture in the air relative to the maximum amount the air can hold at that temperature.
+A measurement of how much moisture is in the air compared to the maximum amount the air can hold at a given temperature.
+RH above 60% in a basement can lead to mold and poor air quality.

 Desiccant Dehumidifier